sromer2020/skate-project/README.md

 - `videospath` - path to videos to rip and crop frames
 - `framecount` *(optional)* - number of frames to rip for each video

+See [Cascade Trainer GUI](http://amin-ahmadi.com/cascade-trainer-gui/) for information on how to actually train a model.

 ## Credits